nim-lang/website/jekyll/_posts/2019-06-06-version-0200-released.md

 - Added `macros.signatureHash` that returns a stable identifier derived from the signature of a symbol.

-- In `strutils` empty strings now no longer matched as substrings anymore.
+- In `strutils` empty strings now no longer match as substrings.

 - The `Complex` type is now a generic object and not a tuple anymore.